input-output-hk/iohk-nix/README.md

 2. Scripts for regenerating code with `nix-tools`.
 3. Some util functions such as source filtering or helpers for [Haskell.nix](https://github.com/input-output-hk/haskell.nix).
 4. Nix builds of development tools such as cache-s3.
-5. Nix packages and overlay for the [rust-cardano](https://github.com/input-output-hk/rust-cardano) projects.

 ## How to use in your project